Using the PKG® - a patient story

 “I was in denial really,” he says.
 “From the day I was told ‘You have Parkinson’s’, my life totally changed.”
-Reeling from the diagnosis, Hector now recognises he had an important stroke of luck – his general practitioner referred him to highly respected neurologist Professor Mal Horne, a co-inventor of the Parkinson’s KinetiGraph, or PKG®, technology.
+Reeling from the diagnosis, Hector now recognises he had an important stroke of luck – his general practitioner referred him to highly respected neurologist Professor Mal Horne, a co-inventor of the Parkinson's KinetiGraph® (PKG® or Personal KinetiGraph® as it is known in the USA), technology.

 With encouragement from Professor Horne, Hector agreed to wear the PKG device for 10 vital days every 3 months.
 On these days, this sophisticated technology senses and records every slight symptom or movement his body makes.
 This information is accurately captured and recorded, and then a report of this detail is available for his doctor prior to each quarterly appointment.

 The PKG report enables the doctor to see a number of parameters of Parkinson’s that can assist in better managing the condition, including movement symptoms, their severity and precise timing.
 Additionally, response to, and compliance with medication is assessed.
 The device also records periods of daytime sleep.

 Armed with this valuable clinical information, specialists are able to accurately determine how a patient’s treatment is working, and assist them to make more informed decisions.